Old Main, Room 311

 The Metropolitan Council is looking for students to participate their Urban Scholars Program.
 The program is a 13-week PAID summer internship and leadership development program for low income, students with disabilities, and/or students of color.
 The program will provide college students with a distinctive professional experience focused on gaining essential leadership skills, and creating career pathways to positions of influence in public service.

 There will be a presentation / q&a session at Macalester Thursday, Nov.
 19th at 4:45 pm, CC 215.

 Applications are due by 11:59 p.m. on November 30.

 (C) 11/13/2015 Tufts Historical Review Seeking Student Papers

 The Tufts Historical Review Editorial Board calls for submissions to their academic journal of global history that seeks to print papers of the highest caliber.
 The Board seeks articles – between 2,500 and 8,000 words – that explore the theme "Shadows" from a diverse array of perspectives.

-Submissions are due January 21, 2016, and should be submitted to firstname.lastname@example.org.
+Submissions are due January 21, 2016 deadline has been extended to February 1, and should be submitted to email@example.com.
 Please refer to this document for more information.

 Employers are reviewing resumes now!
 Attend an info session to learn all your need to know about the Job & Internship Fair.
 Now is also a good time to register to attend the Fair.